UnlikelyHero/playground/README.md

 #

-## pg-angular
+## Angular - Tour of Heroes
+Directory Name: angular-tour-of-heroes
-The project was created to work through the "Tour of Heroes" tutorial provided in the [Angular.io Documentation](https://angular.io/tutorial)
+- The project was created to work through the "Tour of Heroes" tutorial provided in the [Angular.io Documentation](https://angular.io/tutorial)